Lisa Sthalekar: Birth and adoption

 Originally named Laila at birth, Sthalekar was born in the city of Pune in the western Indian state of Maharashtra.
 Her biological parents, who were unable to support her, placed her at Shreevatsa, an orphanage attached to Pune's Sassoon Hospital.
 Haren and Sue Sthalekar, Lisa's adoptive parents, were a couple who lived in Michigan, United States.
 Haren was born in Bombay and Sue to English parents.
 The Sthalekars had a daughter and were in India visiting Shreevatsa, hoping to adopt a boy to complete the family.
 Unsuccessful in their search and about to leave Shreevatsa, it was suggested that they meet Laila.
 Sue fell in love with her big brown eyes and within a short period of time they decided to adopt her.
 They thus completed the necessary legal formalities and renamed Laila as Lisa.
 Three weeks after her birth, Sthalekar's family brought her back to the United States.
 The family travelled onto Kenya for a period for Haren's work as a Christian missionary before eventually settling in Sydney.
 Lisa Sthalekar visited Shreevatsa on 3 March 2012.

 Early years

 Sthalekar was introduced to cricket by her father in backyard games, saying "I think cricket runs in the blood of all Indians."
 She played against boys initially, and was not aware that females played cricket until her father took her to a women's Test match between Australia and England at North Sydney Oval.
-She then joined the Gordon club in northern Sydney; playing with the boys on the weekend mornings before competing with the women during the afternoon.
+She then joined the Gordon club on the North Shore region Sydney; playing with the boys on the weekend mornings before competing with the women during the afternoon.

-Sthalekar attended primary schooling at Cherrybrook Public School (playing for West Pennant Hills Cherrybrook Cricket Club), early high school years at Cherrybrook Technology High School and later attended Barker College, a private Anglican school on the north shore of Sydney.
+Sthalekar attended primary schooling at Cherrybrook Public School (playing for West Pennant Hills Cherrybrook Cricket Club), early high school years at Cherrybrook Technology High School and later attended Barker College, a private Anglican school on the North Shore of Sydney.
 She later completed a Bachelor of Arts at Sydney University, majoring in psychology and religious studies.